-In addition to the learning goals of the Music Major, a student in Worship Concentration will be able to:
+In addition to the learning goals of the Music major, a student in the Worship concentration will:

-- Knowledge of and skills in worship leading, praise band development and rehearsal techniques, worship planning, song arrangement - knowledge of technologies used in music production, recording, and broadcast - develop a personal and biblically based philosophy of worship
+- Gain knowledge of and skills in worship leading, praise band development and rehearsal techniques, worship planning, and song arrangement. - Gain knowledge of technologies used in music production, recording, and broadcast. - Develop a personal and biblically-based philosophy of worship.